 Solar panels cost = €7,000 Solar panels electricity value per year = €875 Electricity bills difference = €875 X 35 = €30,625 Difference = €23,635

-The result is that it would be €23,653 cheaper install solar panels than to continue getting all your electricity from your power company.
-Of course, this example is crude and doesn’t take account of changing electricity prices.
-The truth is that the difference is likely to be much higher when you take electricity price inflation into account.
+The result is that it would be €23,653 cheaper install solar panels than to continue getting all your electricity from the power company.
+This example doesn’t take account of increasing electricity prices so savings are likely to be even higher in practice.

 Three More Reason Why Solar Panels Can be Worth it in Ireland

 You can now decide if solar panels are worth it based on the electricity they produce.
 However, there are three more factors to take into account when you’re deciding if solar panels are worth it in Ireland.
 Only you can decide what each of these benefits is worth to you:

 Solar panels alone can’t power your house during a blackout, but by adding a smart battery you can keep the lights on even when the power goes out.
 Blackout protection generally won’t be enough to cover very heavy loads like electric showers.
 However, it can keep your fridge cool and let you use small appliances like lights, microwaves, and televisions.
 If you live in a part of Ireland that’s prone to power outages then it could be worth getting solar panels with blackout protection especially in mind.